 Community Infrastructure Levy is money paid by developers who are building in the parish.
 A proportion is given to County, District and MPC.
-Initially the proportion received by MPC was 15%; however on adoption of the Melton Neighbourhood Plan in 2018 the amount that MPC receives increased to 25%.
+Initially the proportion received by MPC was 15%; however on adoption of the Melton Neighbourhood Plan in 2018 the amount that MPC receives increased to 25% as a result of having an adopted Neighbourhood Plan.
 The use of CIL is restricted in terms of both application and time.
-They have to be applied to projects in support of growth and if not applied within 5 years, or applied incorrectly, are subject to repayment to East Suffolk Council.
+They have to be applied to projects in support of growth and if not applied within 5 years, or applied incorrectly, are subject to repayment to East Suffolk Council ESC.